H3llKa1ser/B00t2R00t/Web Application Penetration Testing/Remote File Inclusion (RFI).md

+# Remote File Inclusion (RFI)

-## Allows an attacker to inject external URL in a vulnerable backend PHP/Python/etc. function.
+##Allows an attacker to inject external URL in a vulnerable backend PHP/Python/etc. function.

 ### Example: